ePages-de/Mockify/README.md

 ```
 [{'string'=>'abcdef'}, {'int' => 123}, {'float' => 1.23}, {'hashref' => {'key'=>'value'}}, {'arrayref'=>['one', 'two']}, {'object'=> 'PAth::to:Obejct}]
 ```
-If you use *any* you *must* verify this value explicitly in the test, see **GetParametersFromMockifyCall**
+If you use *any*, you have to verify this value explicitly in the test, see **GetParametersFromMockifyCall**.

 ## mock ##
-This is a shortcut for *addMock*, *addMockWithReturnValue* and *addMockWithReturnValueAndParameterCheck*. *mock* detects the needed method with given parameters.
+This is a short cut for *addMock*, *addMockWithReturnValue* and *addMockWithReturnValueAndParameterCheck*. *mock* detects the required method with given parameters.

 | Parameter in *mock*  | actually used method |
 | ------------- | ------------- |